flectra-hq/flectra/addons/stock/doc/stock.rst

 When a stock move is confirmed and its procurement method is 'Advanced: Apply procurement rules', it will create a procurement in the source location for the quantity of the move.
 To fulfill this procurement, a procurement rule needs to be applied on this procurement.
 There are several types of procurement rules with different results: move products from another location to the source location, purchase to the source location, produce towards the source location.

 A procurement does not need to be created by a stock move however.
-A user can create a procurement manually and when we confirm a sale order, Flectra will create a procurement per sale order line in the Customers location.
-Actually, this system of procurements, stock moves and procurement rules is used consistently throughout Flectra.
+A user can create a procurement manually and when we confirm a sale order, Odoo will create a procurement per sale order line in the Customers location.
+Actually, this system of procurements, stock moves and procurement rules is used consistently throughout Odoo.
 Even in the simplest warehouse configuration, when we run the procurements generated from the sale order, these procurement rules will generate the delivery order.

 Procurements will pass through the following states when everything goes well: